General DefinitionAny part of the decedent's estate not validly disposed of by will.

 - To the extent that any such real property during the marriage was encumbered by the deceased consort by mortgage, judgment, lien, except tax lien, or otherwise or aliened by involuntary sale, the surviving spouse not having relinquished or been barred from dower therein.
 If such real property was encumbered or aliened prior to decease, the dower interest of the surviving spouse therein shall be computed on the basis of the amount of the encumbrance at the time of the death of such consort or at the time of such alienation, but not upon an amount exceeding the sale price of such property.

 A surviving spouse may elect to refuse to take under the will and take an elective share under Sec.
 2106.
 However, taking the elective share prohibits the surviving spouse from claiming a right of dower.
-Sec.2103.2(B).
+Sec.
+2103.02.

-Also, the surviving spouse is entitled to an interest in up to two automobiles that are not transferred to the surviving spouse due to joint ownership with right of survivorship.
+Also, the surviving spouse is entitled to interests in one or more automobiles that are not transferred to the surviving spouse due to joint ownership with right of survivorship.
 Sec.
 2106.18.
 The survivor is also entitled to one watercraft and one outboard motor.
 Sec.
 2106.19.

 The surviving spouse, minor children, or both are entitled to receive, $40,000 as an allowance for support.
-If the surviving spouse selected two automobiles under section 2106.18, the allowance will be reduced by the value of the automobile having the lower value of the two automobiles so selected.
+If the surviving spouse selected more than one automobiles under section 2106.18, the allowance will be reduced by the value of the automobile having the lower value of the two automobiles so selected.
 Sec.
 2106.13.

 Debts and DistributionsThe probate court on its own motion may, and on motion of the executor or administrator must, assign all claims against the estate that have been presented and any other known valid debts of the estate for hearing on a day certain.
 Sec.
 2117.17.